replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 * The disk performance preflight now relies on the `fio` package instead of an internal implementation.
 This will be installed when required.

 ### Bug Fixes {#bug-fixes-v2023-10-11-0}
-* When migrating from Longhorn to OpenEBS storage, PVCs will remain on the same node as the pod using that PVC was previously running on.
+* When migrating from Longhorn to OpenEBS storage, PVCs remain on the node where the pod that uses the PVC was previously running.

 ## v2023.10.09-0